gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### `buildSrc` can include other builds

 The `buildSrc` build can now include other builds by declaring them in `buildSrc/settings.gradle.kts` or `buildSrc/settings.gradle`.
+This allows you to better orgaize your build logic while still using `buildSrc`.

 You can use `pluginsManagement { includeBuild(someDir) }` or `includeBuild(someDir)` in this settings script to include other builds in `buildSrc`.

 For more details, see the [user manual](userguide/composite_builds.html)